 Patients, commissioners and healthcare professionals all have an interest in understanding variations in the quality of treatment and the outcomes achieved.
 Clinical audit provides a valuable mechanism for assessing variations in treatment.
-There are currently five nationally designated clinical audits relating to different cancers.
-The intention is that all acute NHS Trusts that provide any type of service for relevant groups of cancer patients should participate in these audits, collecting and reporting a complete dataset on each of their patients.
-This will allow valid comparisons to be made between Trusts, taking account of case-mix variations (e.g. stage of disease, age and comorbidity).
+There are currently 5 nationally designated clinical audits relating to different cancers.

+The intention is that all acute NHS trusts that provide any type of service for relevant groups of cancer patients should participate in these audits, collecting and reporting a complete dataset on each of their patients.
+This will allow valid comparisons to be made between trusts, taking account of case-mix variations (eg stage of disease, age and co-morbidity).
 These comparisons should in turn help to drive up quality.

-- The National Bowel Cancer Audit (NBCA) Report 2013 audit period Apr 2011 to Mar 2012 - The National Head and Neck Cancer Audit (DAHNO) Report 2012 audit period Nov 2011 to Oct 2012 - The National Lung Cancer Data Audit (LUCADA) Report 2013 audit period 2012 - The National Oesophago-gastric Cancer Audit (NOGCA) Report 2013- audit period Apr 2011 to Mar 2012

-Audit reports are published on the Health and Social Care Information Centre website at: www.hscic.gov.uk/Article/1806
+- The National Bowel Cancer Audit (NBCA) Report 2013 audit period April 2011 to March 2012 - The National Head and Neck Cancer Audit (DAHNO) Report 2013 audit period November 2012 to October 2013 - The National Lung Cancer Data Audit (LUCADA) Report 2013 audit period 2012 - National Lung Cancer Audit Report 2014 Mesothelioma audit period 2008 to 2012 - The National Oesophago-gastric Cancer Audit (NOGCA) Report 2013 audit period April 2011 to March 2012 audit reports are published on the Health and Social Care Information Centre website at: www.hscic.gov.uk/Article/1806